What is Globalization: The Concept, Causes, and Consequences

 - Job Insecurity

 Globalization provides a double-edged sword when it comes to jobs.
 It creates jobs for people in developing countries who provide cheaper manufacturing jobs.
 For example, many companies are setting up in India and China because wages and manufacturing jobs are cheaper there this means fewer opportunities in developed worlds.
-In short, globalization takes jobs from one country and provides them to another.
+In short, globalization takes jobs from one country and provides them with another.
 This can be negative or positive depending on what part of the world you are in.